Home » Sewing » Sewing for Home » You need to make these amazing triangle fabric weights

 • Open the open side a bit and re-arrange it so the seam hits the middle of the opening.
 This is how you create the triangle shape.
 In other words match the side seams.

-• Sew the seam leaving a small opening in the center for turning and filling with rice or walnuts.
+• Sew the seam leaving a small opening in the center for turning inside out and for filling with rice or walnuts.

 • Fill the sachets with rice or walnuts (and if you use essential oils, add some drops to the filling at this point).